 Objective: To begin to explore and ask questions about the sun.

-*Remind children that they must never look directly at the sun for it can harm their eyes.
+*Remind children that they must never look directly at the sun because it can harm their eyes.

-Bring children outside.
-Remind them that looking directly at the sun can be harmful to their eyes.
+Remind children that looking directly at the sun can be harmful to their eyes.
 Have everyone close their eyes and turn slowly in a circle two times, and then stop when they feel the sun shining on the back of their heads.
+Where will their shadows be?
 Continue reading Sunlight and Shadow – Activities

 The Sun is Falling!